 Lou: Chief, if you have to explain it, it's not very good.

-- Downer Ending and No Ending: Marge is arrested for selling drugs and is being held in prison with $10,000 bail, while Homer took Bart to Vegas and is now in Nevada State Prison after getting into a fight with a pit boss while Bart ends up missing.
+- Downer Ending: Marge is arrested for selling drugs and is being held in prison with $10,000 bail, while Homer took Bart to Vegas and is now in Nevada State Prison after getting into a fight with a pit boss while Bart ends up missing.
 Lisa and Maggie are the only ones left to fend for themselves and the episode ends with Lisa vowing to look for work in the morning.
 Fortunately, everything is back to normal by the beginning of the next episode.

 - Frivolous Lawsuit: Moe sues a company that made a rope that broke when he was trying to hang himself.